Top 10 Things Liverpool Is Famous For - Updated 2023

 Experience a visit to the historic city of Liverpool

-While most people in the world think of the rock group The Beatles when they think of Liverpool, this iconic and historic city is so much more.
-Enjoy its architecture, culture, cuisine, art and music while learning about the top things Liverpool is famous for.
+While most people in the world think of The Beatles when they think of celebrities from Liverpool, this iconic and historic city has a lot more to offer.
+Enjoy its architecture, culture, cuisine, art, and music while learning about the top things Liverpool is famous for.
 Don’t forget to check out the best Sunday roast and street food as well!

 Disclosure: Trip101 selects the listings in our articles independently.
 Some of the listings in this article contain affiliate links.